 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks and reviews side effects of the medication.
 If you develop a side effect while taking Rinvoq and want to tell the FDA about it, visit MedWatch.

 Rinvoq may cause serious side effects.
 The list below may not include all possible serious side effects of the drug.
-For more information, you can refer to Rinvoq’s medication guide.
+For more information, you can refer to Rinvoq’s prescribing information.

 If you develop serious side effects while taking Rinvoq, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.